Where are we?

 After being welcomed, follow the St Mary’s Self-Guiding Trail:

 - Note the scallop shell carved on the pillar up behind and to the right of the panels.
 Do you know why?
-You can find the answer in the framed explanation on the wall.
+You can find the answer in the framed explanation on the pillar.

-2. The Medieval Church
+2 The Medieval church

-- Look for the framed pictures on the pillars along this aisle.
-They give the view of the church from each of their positions in medieval times:
+They give the views of the church from each of their positions in medieval times:

 - The high altar at the other end was hidden behind a screen